 We will scrape the Balance Sheet from the Bank of America stock from Yahoo!
 Finance as an example.
-With the balance sheet on hands, you can build up a database altogether with the historical stock price.
-With this data, you could further build-up algorithms/machine learning that correlates numbers with prices of a stock.
+With the balance sheet in hand, you can build up a database altogether with the historical stock price.
+With this data, you could further build up algorithms/machine learning that correlates numbers with the prices of a stock.
 When you scale up the number of stocks, you have a bigger pipe to train your AI's model.

 The URL we are going to need is https://finance.yahoo.com/quote/BAC/balance-sheet?p=BAC

-4) Now we finish built the crawler!
+Now we finish building the crawler!
 Click “Start Extraction” and choose “Local Extraction” to run the task.
 Notice that “Local Extraction” is to run the crawler on your own computer.
-Unlike Cloud Extraction that has multiple parallel extractions distributed into different servers, Local Extraction only taxes the local resource and the speed gets affected by internet and hardware.
+Unlike Cloud Extraction which has multiple parallel extractions distributed into different servers, Local Extraction only taxes the local resource and the speed gets affected by internet and hardware.
 It is likely to get overloaded if you have concurrent running tasks.
 Therefore, Cloud Extraction is an optimal choice for large-scale extractions.

-5) The data you scraped should be like this.
-You can pick a preferred format to export the data.
+The data you scraped can be exported in an Excel or CVS file.
+You can pick a preferred format to download the data to your local devices.

 When it comes to an investment opportunity, it is a fundamental step to analyze how one company performs by examining the balance sheet.
-It is because a balance sheet is the financial statement of one company’s assets, debts and return.
-If the current assets are greater than the liabilities, this means the company can cover the short-term debts and likely to hold a favorable position.
+It is because a balance sheet is the financial statement of one company’s assets, debts, and returns.
+If the current assets are greater than the liabilities, this means the company can cover the short-term debts and is likely to hold a favorable position.
 When one company grows at a steady pace over the years, it is more likely your investment is in good hands.
 However, the balance sheet of a bank is much more complicated than that of one company.
 Bank investment tends to be riskier yet lucrative.
-It is reasonable to keep tabs on the bank’s financial performance for a comprehensive decision making.
+It is reasonable to keep tabs on the bank’s financial performance for comprehensive decision-making.